nosana-ci/learn.nosana.com/docs/deployments/manage-deployment.md

 ---
-title: Manage Deployment
+title: Manage Deployments
 ---

 # Manage Deployment

-Learn how to manage your deployments on the Nosana network.!
+Learn how to manage your deployments on the Nosana network through the SDK or API.

 ## Prerequisites